 Another important piece of information risk managers need at the first SMDP is the nature of the habitat and ecological setting of the site.
-At SMDP 1, risk managers may decide that sites do not require additional evaluation, even though one or more substances are identified as chemicals of potential concern (COPCs), if exposure pathways are not complete or actions will be taken to eliminate the exposure pathway.
+At SMDP 1, risk managers may decide that sites do not require additional evaluation, even though one or more substances are identified as chemicals of potential ecological concern (COPECs), if exposure pathways are not complete or actions will be taken to eliminate the exposure pathway.
+The terms chemicals of potential concern (COPCs) and COPECs are used interchangeably in this document; however, in reporting results of the evaluations described in this document, the term COPECs should be used.